BrunoFerreira00/Hangman/README.md

 ## Hangman

-Basic hangman game made in kotlin withouth a display of the game
+Basic hangman game made in kotlin without a display of the game

+(Both .txt are dictionaries from each language)